focusaurus/peterlyons.com-zola/content/problog/2024-05-11-kipra-keyboard.md

 I love that this is very low profile, provides some shielding for the contacts on the PCB, and provides enough friction to keep the keyboard steady on the desktop.
 I'm still testing but I think this approach might be OK, or possibly with a fairly low palm rest.

+{{ figureflickr(url="https://live.staticflickr.com/65535/53707561179_33950c2be8_k_d.jpg" caption="shelf liners glued to the bottom") }}

+I later covered the exposed contacts with some electrical tape.
 I'll still need to make a travel case but all I need to figure out is some kind of lid mechanism.

 ## Hoping for firmware bliss